translate/l10n-guide/docs/guide/translateathon.rst

 ===========

 Don't forget to thank people.
-It is also good to get participants to fill out an evaluation form as this allows people to give feedback.
+It is also good to get participants to fill out an evaluation form (`example <../_static/translateathon-evaluation_form.odt>`_) as this allows people to give feedback.
 You can also use it to recruite people to the mailing lists and to help organise your next event.

-Here is an :doc:`example evaluation form
-<translateathon-evaluation_form.odt>`

 .. _../pages/guide/translateathon#post_translate@thon_followup: